Malaysia initially mistook slain Kim Jong-nam for South Korean

 Kim was murdered around mid-morning on Feb.
 13, when Malaysian police say two women smeared super toxic VX nerve agent on his face at the budget terminal of Kuala Lumpur International Airport.

-After examining the victim’s passport, Malaysian authorities confused the Democratic People’s Republic of Korea, the formal name of North Korea, with the Republic of Korea, the official name of its estranged southern neighbor, the sources said.
+After examining the victim’s passport, Malaysian authorities confused the Democratic People’s Republic of Korea, the formal name of North Korea, with the Republic of Korea, the official name of its estranged southern neighbour, the sources said.

 Malaysian authorities contacted the South Korean embassy, sending along copies of documents found on Kim’s body.
-After the mix-up was realized, North Korea’s diplomatic mission in Kuala Lumpur was informed on the day of the murder, the sources said.
+After the mix-up was realised, North Korea’s diplomatic mission in Kuala Lumpur was informed on the day of the murder, the sources said.

 Malaysian police did not respond to requests for comment.